rivian96/reverse-engineering/compilation-stages.md

  gcc main.o -o hello
 ```

-# Shortcut: all in one
+### Shortcut: all in one
 ```bash
 gcc main.c -o hello
 ```

 GCC can do all those steps for you and leave the intermediates lying around with one flag
+The -save-temps flag tells GCC to keep the intermediate files.
 ```bash
 gcc -save-temps main.c -o hello
 ```